juan-carlos-correa/with-controlled-form/README.md

 # With-controlled-form

-A library of React components created using `create-react-app`.

-This library is a HOC that helps you to make `presentational Forms` to `state controlled forms`.
+This library helps you to convert `presentational Forms` to `state controlled forms` and add validations on a easy and fast way.

 ## Installation